equinor/appsec/docs/snyk/guidelines/4-snyk_container_security.md

 # Container Image Security and Scanning

 This guide focuses on security scanning of dependencies used in container images.
-The guide do not discuss monitoring hosting platforms.
+This guide does not discuss monitoring of hosting platforms.

 - [Container Image Security and Scanning](#container-image-security-and-scanning)
   - [TL;DR](#tldr)